sallymroberts/sitelogs/README.md

 ###### Generic syntax for command to run the sitecheck.py file:

-python sitecheck.py <url> <sqlite 3 database> [interval]
+python sitecheck.py url sqlite_3_database [interval]

 ###### Parameters for sitecheck.py:

 - url of website for which status is to be checked
-- name of sqlite3 database, the exact value required is "sitelogs.db"
+- name of sqlite 3 database, the exact value required is "sitelogs.db"
 - optional: interval in seconds specifying frequency of checking website status; if not specified, defaults to 60